FREQUENTLY ASKED QUESTIONS

 Will guests who are not staying at the resort be able to attend the ceremony and reception?

 80% of guests must be staying at the resort where the wedding or vow renewal is scheduled; additional charges for guests not staying at the resort will apply.
-For the O Forever package, all guests must be staying at one of the all-inclusive Oasis beachfront resorts.
 Guests staying at non-Oasis resorts are required to buy a day pass to access the Oasis resort where the wedding or vow renewal is taking place.
 If you have a private function, an additional supplement applies for guests not staying at the resort.

 Can I add enhancements to the wedding and vow renewal packages offered?